FRRouting/frr/tests/topotests/README.md

 Test will run all on it's own and return non-zero exit code if it fails.

 For the simulated topology, see the description in the python file

+If you need to clear the mininet setup between tests (if it isn't cleanly shutdown), then use the `mn -c` command to clean up the environment

+## License

+All the configs and scripts are licensed under a ISC-style license.
+See Python scripts for details.